section-engineering-education/engineering-education/content/articles/understanding-cross-site-scripting-attacks/index.md

 #### Reflected XSS

 This is a one-time XSS.
-The malicious script is part of the victim's online application request, which is frequently reflected in the application's response.
+The malicious script is part of the victim's online application request, which is being reflected in the application's response.

-Reflected XSS is most commonly employed in targeted attacks, where the hacker sends a phishing email with the malicious script and the URL.
+Reflected XSS is commonly used in targeted attacks, where the hacker crafts and sends a phishing email with the malicious script and the URL.
 The attacker could even post a link on a public website and deceive the user into clicking it.
 #### Stored XSS

 Also known as `Persistent XSS`, the payload is saved on the server and can be triggered by a victim without requiring any user interaction outside of the application.
 This type of XSS happens when the server saves your supplied input somewhere into the server (i.e. a database or cache server).